stashapp/CommunityScripts/plugins/discordPresence/README.md

-# Presence
+# Discord Presence

-A plugin which shows the metadata of the currently playing scene as your Discord presence
+A plugin which shows the metadata of the currently playing Stash scene as your Discord presence

 ## Setup
 ### Prerequisites to get the plugin working
 - Download and run [Discord RPC Server](https://github.com/lolamtisch/Discord-RPC-Extension/releases).
 You **do not** need any browser extensions.
-- Install [`StashUserscriptLibrary`](https://github.com/stashapp/CommunityScripts/tree/main/plugins/stashUserscriptLibrary) from your Stash plugin menu (if you don't already have it)
+- Install [`StashUserscriptLibrary`](https://github.com/stashapp/CommunityScripts/tree/main/plugins/stashUserscriptLibrary) from your Stash plugin menu.

 #### Why the desktop app?
 <sub>